Woodstock, New Brunswick: History

 According to the 1851, census there were 488 inhabited houses, and nine places of worship.
 Immigration was important, with the majority coming from Ireland.

 The town was the first in New Brunswick to be incorporated, in 1856.
 The first mayor was Lewis P. Fisher.
 He made provisions in his will for the building of several educational institutions, among them the first Agricultural and Vocational School in Canada, and the L. P. Fisher Public Library.

-In 1861, the newly built railway between St. Andrews and Woodstock was seized by several hundred navvies, angry at not being paid.
+In 1861, the newly built railway between Saint Andrews and Woodstock was seized by several hundred navvies, angry at not being paid.
 A peaceful settlement was later made personally by Arthur Hamilton-Gordon.

 The first telephone was installed in 1885 by H.V.
 Dalling, a homemade telephone whose wires ran between his home and shop.
 The Bell Telephone Company later opened a small telephone exchange in his store.

 In 1887, Tappan Adney, visiting Woodstock, learnt birchbark canoe construction from a Maliseet, preserving and document the building process.

 The headquarters for the New Brunswick Railway were here from 1870 until it ceased functioning.

 The first dam at the mouth of the Meduxnekeag River was built in 1886.
 In the 1880s Woodstock had two small electric companies related to the Small & Fisher and Connell Brothers iron foundries.
 These were superseded by the Woodstock Electric Railway Light and Power Company which in 1906 built a dam and a powerhouse on the Meduxnekeag for distribution of power to the town.
 The first hydro-electric station in New Brunswick, the Hayden dam and its power station was destroyed by a freshet in 1923, which also washed out the bridge that crossed the Meduxnekeag.